 Bottom Line

-The biggest chunk of the renewables industry might be dominated by the wind and solar giants, but it’s startups that are vital for the last mile: simplifying processes, innovating novel methods, integrating these into everyday practices, and generally making them the norm.
+The biggest chunk of the renewables industry might be dominated by the solar and wind energy companies, but it’s startups that are vital for the last mile: simplifying processes, innovating novel methods, integrating these into everyday practices, and generally making them the norm.
 This model’s success is already being seen in other areas; for example, the prevalence of electric bikes and scooters in cities as an alternative to cars can be traced to several startups.
 Renewable energy is, of course, a different beast, though the above companies show that the potential is there.
-But whether they can weather political winds of change and establish themselves as the new norm – especially critical for high-cost, high-impact tech like fusion or carbon capture and removal – has yet to be seen.
+But whether they can weather the political winds of change and establish themselves as the new norm – especially critical for high-cost, high-impact tech like fusion or carbon capture and removal – has yet to be seen.